 Also, giving customers product immersion allows salespeople to be able to advise customers on how the product works and answer any questions they have about its features.
 This increases customer trust in the business and makes them more likely to make a purchase.
-Furthermore, an immersive process helps salespeople emphasize how their products will benefit each customer specifically, resulting in improved conversions rates.

 The next key element to consider when trying to create great interactive sales experiences for your customers is an effective conversion strategy.
 Now that you have a nice list of prospects, how do you convert them into paying customers?